Print Page

 Attribution/Source(s):

-This quality-reviewed publication titled TMJ and Temporomandibular Joint Disorder (TMD) was chosen for publishing by Disabled World's editors due to its relevance to the disability community.
-While the content may have been edited for style, clarity, or brevity, it was originally authored by Konig Center for Cosmetic & Comprehensive Dentistry and published 2010/08/07 (Edit Update: 2021/08/19).
-For further details or clarifications, you can contact Konig Center for Cosmetic & Comprehensive Dentistry directly at konigdds.com Disabled World does not provide any warranties or endorsements related to this article.
+This quality-reviewed publication was selected for publishing by the editors of Disabled World due to its significant relevance to the disability community.
+Originally authored by Konig Center for Cosmetic & Comprehensive Dentistry, and published on 2010/08/07 (Edit Update: 2021/08/19), the content may have been edited for style, clarity, or brevity.
+For further details or clarifications, Konig Center for Cosmetic & Comprehensive Dentistry can be contacted at konigdds.com.
+NOTE: Disabled World does not provide any warranties or endorsements related to this article.

 Page Information, Citing and Disclaimer